sabeelahmad/blogit/README.md

 ### React Blog

-This is a simple react blog that uses just state to manage the list of blogs.
+This is a simple react & redux blog that uses just state to manage the list of blogs.
 The data is not persistent since it is not coming from any database.

 ### `npm install`